News

 🎓 Your advice to kedgers

-Most of the assignments I've carried out or the jobs I've done didn't exist in 2010 when I graduated from KEDGE BS.
+Most of the missions I've carried out or the jobs I've done didn't exist in 2010 when I graduated from KEDGE BS.
 In my opinion, this trend is set to accelerate as we see the arrival of AI, the explosion in the use of data and the digitization of processes at all levels...

 Today's students need to be ready to develop their careers at any time according to their expertise and skills, in ever shorter cycles, while capitalizing on their acquired knowledge.
 This requires a good knowledge of themselves and a touch of opportunism.